 Hit the beach

 A large sandy beach on the edge of a glistening Adirondack lake that’s ringed by mountains.
 Need we say more?
 Pull up a blanket and enjoy the sun, go swimming (there are lifeguards on duty), lounge or dive off of the floating dock, go fishing off the nearby docks, and then head out for ice cream when it’s all over.
 The Schroon Lake Town Beach is located right downtown, so it’s super accessible and if you forget something — or if a certain somebody starts to get cranky — there are options for fixing the situation close by.
+There are also beaches in Minerva, North Hudson, and Newcomb, all perfectly family-friendly and sure-fire summer hits.

-It's time to square dance!
+It's time to camp!

 Take an easy hike